Acceptable Standard of Health

-Visa applicants under the Skilled Migrant Category must demonstrate that have an acceptable standard of health.
+If you want to apply for a resident visa under the Skilled Migrant Category, you have to demonstrate that you have an acceptable standard of health.

 Immigration New Zealand considers you to have an acceptable standard of health if you are:

 - unlikely to be a danger to public health